beacoding/UBCSimulator/README.md

-# goWiseChoices
+# UBC Simulator

 ![alt tag](https://raw.githubusercontent.com/biancasubion/goWiseChoices/master/assets/snippet.png)

 ##Overview
-[UBC Simulator](https://slacknotes.com/ubcsimulator) / go Wise Choices is a Choose Your Own Adventure Game whose goal is to get through a year at my university (UBC) with at least a 3.0 GPA and friends at the end of it.
+[UBC Simulator](https://slacknotes.com/ubcsimulator) is a Choose Your Own Adventure Game whose goal is to get through a year at my university (UBC) with at least a 3.0 GPA and friends at the end of it.

 ##Motivation
 Side project to avoid studying for my CPSC 304 midterm.